-An important turning point in radio drama came when Schenectady, New York's WGY, after a successful tryout on August 3, 1922, began weekly studio broadcasts of fulllength stage plays in September 1922, using music, sound effects and a regular troupe of actors, The WGY Players.
+An important turning point in radio drama came when Schenectady, New York's WGY, after a successful tryout on August 3, 1922, began weekly studio broadcasts of full-length stage plays in September 1922, using music, sound effects and a regular troupe of actors, The WGY Players.
 The single best-known episode of radio drama is probably the Orson Welles-directed adaptation of The War of the Worlds (1938), which some listeners believed to be real news broadcast about an invasion from Mars.

 By the 1940s, it was a leading form of popular entertainment.
 With the advent of television in the 1950s, however, radio drama lost some of its popularity.
 Radio drama has a minimal presence in the United States today.
-Much of American radio drama is restricted to rebroadcasts of podcasts or programs from previous decades.
+Much of American radio drama is restricted to podcasts or rebroadcasts of programs from previous decades.
 However, radio drama remains popular in much of the world. • ABOUT FOLEY EFFECTS History of Foley Effects What is now called Foley is a range of live sound effects originally developed for live broadcasts of radio drama in the early 1920s in various radio studios around the world.
-Because no effective recording method existed in those days, all sounds for radio plays had to be created live at the time.
+Because no effective recording method existed in those days, all sounds for radio plays had to be created live.
 Jack Donovan Foley started working with Universal Studios in 1914 during the silent movie era.
-When Warner studios released its first film to include sound, The Jazz Singer, Universal knew it needed to get on the bandwagon and called for any employees who had radio experience to come forward.
-Foley became part of the sound crew that turned Universal's then upcoming "silent" musical Show Boat into a musical.
+When Warner studios released its first film to include sound, "The Jazz Singer", Universal knew it needed to get on the bandwagon and called for any employees who had radio experience to come forward.
+Foley became part of the sound crew that turned Universal's then upcoming "silent" musical "Show Boat" into a musical.
 Because microphones of the time could not pick up more than dialogue, other sounds had to be added in after the film was shot.
 Foley and his small crew projected the film on a screen while recording a single track of audio that captured their live sound effects.
 Their timing had to be perfect, so that footsteps and closing doors synchronized with the actors' motions in the film.
 Jack Foley created sounds for films until his death in 1967.
-His basic methods are still used by Foley Artists today.
+His basic methods are still used by Foley artists today.
 Almost every motion picture and television show you have ever seen and heard contains a Foley track!

-Common Foley Tricks - ♦ Corn starch in a leather pouch makes the sound of snow crunching - ♦ A water soaked rusty hinge when placed against different surfaces makes a creaking sound - ♦ A heavy staple gun combined with other small metal sounds make good gun noises - ♦ A heavy car door and fender can create most of the car sounds needed, but having a whole car in the studio is better - Acorns, small apples, and walnuts on wooden parquet surface can be used for bones breaking
+Common Foley Tricks - Corn starch in a leather pouch makes the sound of snow crunching. - ◆ A water soaked rusty hinge when placed against different surfaces makes a creaking sound.

-- ♦ A pair of gloves sounds like bird wings flapping - ♦ An arrow or thin stick makes a whoosh - ♦ An old chair makes a controllable creaking sound - ◆ A metal rake makes the rattle/squeak sound of chain-link fence (it can also make a metallic screech when dragged across a piece of metal) - Burning plastic garbage bags cut into strips makes a realistic sounding candle or soft non-crackling fire when the bag melts and drips to the ground - ♦ Gelatin and hand soap make squishing noises - Frozen romaine lettuce makes bone or head injury noises - Coconut shells cut in half and stuffed with padding makes horse hoof noises (this is parodied in Monty Python and the Holy Grail) - ◆ Cellophane creates crackling fire effects - A selection of wooden and metal doors are needed to create all sorts of door noises, but also can be used for creaking boat sounds - A heavy phone book makes body-punching sounds - Canned dog food can be used for alien pod embryo expulsions and monster vocalizations (from Wikipedia.org) ABOUT
+- ♦ A heavy staple gun combined with other small metal sounds make good gun noises. - ♦ Acorns, small apples, and walnuts on wooden parquet surface can be used for bones breaking. - ♦ A pair of gloves sounds like bird wings flapping. - ♦ An old chair makes a controllable creaking sound. - ♦ A metal rake makes the rattle/squeak sound of chain-link fence. - ♦ Gelatin and hand soap make squishing noises. - ♦ Frozen romaine lettuce makes bone or head injury noises. - ♦ Coconut shells cut in half and stuffed with padding makes horse hoof noises. - ♦ Cellophane creates crackling fire effects. - ♦ A selection of wooden and metal doors are needed to create all sorts of door noises, but also can be used for creaking boat sounds. - ◆ A heavy phone book makes body-punching sounds.